 It’s official.
 After years of threatening to make their return, baggy jeans are back.

 What started a few years ago with a gradual loosening of the fit around the leg (everyone remembers drop crotch jeans, right?) has now morphed into full-on 90s-style skater pants.
-It’s a look that has moved from being pretty much runway exclusive, to one that can now be found at fast-fashion staples such as Asos and Topman.
+It’s a look that has moved from being pretty much runway exclusive, to one that can now be easily found on high street and online fashion outlets.

 How to Style Wide Leg Jeans (The Answer is Balance)